Ganglia (software): Ganglia Meta Daemon (gmetad)

 Federation in Ganglia is achieved using a tree of point-to-point connections amongst representative cluster nodes to aggregate the state of multiple clusters.
 At each node in the tree, a Ganglia Meta Daemon (gmetad) periodically polls a collection of child data sources, parses the collected XML, saves all numeric, volatile metrics to round-robin databases and exports the aggregated XML over a TCP socket to clients.
 Data sources may be either gmond daemons, representing specific clusters, or other gmetad daemons, representing sets of clusters.
 Data sources use source IP addresses for access control and can be specified using multiple IP addresses for failover.
-The latter capability is natural for aggregating data from clusters since each gmond daemon contains the entire state of its cluster.
+The latter ability is natural for aggregating data from clusters since each gmond daemon contains the entire state of its cluster.

-Ganglia PHP Web Front-end
+Ganglia PHP Web front-end

 The Ganglia web front-end provides a view of the gathered information via real-time dynamic web pages.
 Most importantly, it displays Ganglia data in a meaningful way for system administrators and computer users.
-Although the web front-end to ganglia started as a simple HTML view of the XML tree, it has evolved into a system that keeps a colorful history of all collected data.
+Although the web front-end to ganglia began as a simple HTML view of the XML tree, it has evolved into a system that keeps a colorful history of all collected data.

 The Ganglia web front-end caters to system administrators and users.
 For example, one can view the CPU utilization over the past hour, day, week, month, or year.
 The web front-end shows similar graphs for memory usage, disk usage, network statistics, number of running processes, and all other Ganglia metrics.

 The web front-end depends on the existence of the gmetad which provides it with data from several Ganglia sources.
 Specifically, the web front-end will open the local port 8651 (by default) and expects to receive a Ganglia XML tree.
 The web pages themselves are highly dynamic; any change to the Ganglia data appears immediately on the site.
 This behavior leads to a very responsive site, but requires that the full XML tree be parsed on every page access.
 Therefore, the Ganglia web front-end should run on a fairly powerful, dedicated machine if it presents a large amount of data.

 The Ganglia web front-end is written in PHP, and uses graphs generated by gmetad to display history information.
-It has been tested on many flavours of Unix (primarily Linux) with the Apache webserver and the PHP5 module.
+It has been tested on many flavours of Unix (mostly Linux) with the Apache webserver and the PHP5 module.